 Based on this ‘science’, Saper et al concluded that Ayurveda is a toxic medical system and Indian manufacturers are peddling poison to the American people.

-I could go on and on, and systematically tear apart such ‘scientific’ papers that abuse Ayurveda – and my country.
+I could go on and on about such ‘scientific’ papers that abuse Ayurveda.

 But the bottom-line in such anti-Ayurveda ‘research’ is simply this: Bad methodology = bad test samples = bad analytical methods = bad results = BAD SCIENCE.